 High intensity exercise - where your heart rate is raised to about 80% of its maximum capacity - has a number of proven benefits.
 If you want to lose weight, build muscle and improve your cardiovascular fitness, there’s nothing better.

-You'll feel sore afterwards as your muscles recover, so it's worth spending a little on the best Black Friday protein deals to speed things up.
 But often the best exercises for weight loss (such as burpees and skipping) can be hard on your joints and challenging if you’re overweight.